|COVID-19 Information Hotline|

 Piasau Camp was a very rustic area which serves as living quarters for Shell employees that had unconventional layouts built in harmony with nature - single or double story detached staff houses with no fencing, and shaded by tall casuarina trees all around.
 The area was built in the 1950s, and was adjacent to the Lutong Airfield on the Miri Peninsula.
 Subsequent houses built in the 60s and 70s included designs that have central air-conditioning.
 Living in the area came with perks of being Shell employed, such as the very regular trimming of grass, regular home repair and maintenance, and even auxiliary police patrols and traffic direction.
 Throughout the 1950s to 1990s, the Piasau Camp area, including Lutong town itself, was reminiscent of a state within a state, to a point where it can be said that a lot of infrastructure are self-governed.

 Originally, this area also included the houses on the tip of the peninsula, which was mainly for housing hospital staff, which was Shell run at the time, though at the time the Piasau Camp itself, and the housing at the tip of the peninsula, although having tarred road, weren't connected to each other.
 This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
-A sandy road connected between the two, from hospital to Piasau Camp, and then another sandy road that lead directly to Lutong in a rudimentary way until when tarred road was finally laid down sometime in 1980 to become what is known today as Peninsula road (which runs the whole of the Peninsula) and Pantai Road, which connects Piasau Camp the Lutong Airfield.
+A sandy road connected between the two, from (then) peninsula hospital to Piasau Camp, and then another sandy road that lead directly to Lutong in a rudimentary way until when tarred road was finally laid down sometime in 1980 to become what is known today as Peninsula road (which runs the whole of the Peninsula) and Pantai Road, which connects Piasau Camp the Lutong Airfield.